The wound was at a downward angle. The assassin was either very tall or hovering - Crossbolt was as big as Optimus had been as a robot.

 "You speak ill of the deceased."

-Dinobot waited a moment, then nodded.
+Dinobot let Rattrap think about what he'd just admitted, then nodded.
 Rattrap's desire to be back on Cybertron was generally known but Dinobot hadn't realised how vehement it was.
 "Where were you on the day of the launch?"

 "Down on Cybertron," said Rattrap, clearing the top of a crate with a clatter so he could sit on it.
 "I got a whole bar in Nova Valvolux that can alibi me if you wanna try to interview 'em."

 "You weren't watching the launch?" asked Dinobot.
 "I would have thought you would at least go to see Rhinox off."